 No media please.

-If you are interested in attending, please email email@example.com for more information
+If you are interested in attending, please use the email addresses below to contact the partners for more information

 STOP THE TRAFFIK